Manikandan-professional/Manikandan-professional/README.md

 - ⚡ Created **7** End to End Deployment Product and launched in Cloud.

-- ⚡ Developing an software of Machine Learning Algorithmic Backend Usage machine.
+- ⚡ Developing an software of Machine Learning Algorithmic Backend Usage machine (Progress 15%).

 - ⚡ Currently working on Analytics of Shark Tank India Dataset.